 Please note: personally-owned computers used by multiple people in the household are unlikely to meet the Campus Minimum Security for Networked Devices (MSSND) Standard.
 Risks to consider with home systems include:

-Multiple users with administrator access allow for download and spreading of malware
+Multiple users with administrator access allow for download and spread of malware

-Insecure configurations leaving the systems vulnerable to attacks
+Insecure configurations leave the systems vulnerable to attacks

 Home use software installed that are not supported and may not be patched for vulnerabilities

 Institutional information downloaded or cached to the machine may be exposed to other family member